This page will be continually updated as materials become available.

 United Way Text to Pledge Campaign (Text PLEDGE to 211-211)

-To increase participation in the 2020 Census, United Way is launching a new text to pledge campaign.
+To increase participation in the 2020 Census, United Way launched a new text to pledge campaign.
 The campaign will educate and gather pledges to be counted from more than 1 million individuals, particularly in hard-to-count communities, during the 2020 Census and will also send reminders to those who opt-in.
 This effort aims to bolster communities’ efforts around the 2020 Census by distributing information, gathering pledges, tracking engagement, supporting local 211s with central resources and information, and building capacity of local United Ways to engage with local Complete Count efforts and their business community.
 Learn more about this campaign here.

 Social Media Plan